-The insurance program emphasizes effective teaching and student involvement in learning.
+The risk management and insurance (RMI) program emphasizes effective teaching and student involvement in learning.
 Highly regarded scholars teach courses sharing professional experiences and academic research with their students.

 Approximately one-half of the 120 semester hours required for the undergraduate degree in business is mainly earned during the first two years of study and are in the liberal arts, sciences, humanities and fine arts.

-Specialization in the insurance and financial services area occurs in the junior and senior years with courses in life and health, property, liability, risk management, financial planning, insurance company operations and insurance law.
-Undergraduates who major in insurance and risk management are required to complete 24 semester hours of insurance and a student pursuing a minor is in need of 12 semester hours of insurance courses.
+Specialization in the RMI area occurs in the junior and senior years with courses in life and health, property, liability, risk management, financial planning, insurance company operations and insurance law.
+Undergraduates who major in RMI are required to complete 24 semester hours of risk management and insurance and a student pursuing a minor needs 12 semester hours of RMI courses.